Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Conjuration/Poison Spray.md

 > components: VS
 > comp_m: ""
 >
 > description: "You extend your hand toward a creature you can see within range and project a puff of noxious gas from your palm.
-The creature must succeed on a Constitution saving throw or take 1d12 poison damage.\nThis spell's damage increases by 1d12 when you reach 5th level (2d12), 11th level (3d12), and 17th level (4d12)."
+The creature must succeed on a Constitution saving throw or take 1d12 poison damage.\n\nThis spell's damage increases by 1d12 when you reach 5th level (2d12), 11th level (3d12), and 17th level (4d12)."
 > higher_level: ""
 > ```